Juniper Networks: Further development

-2008–present
+2008–2025

 In July 2008, Juniper's first CEO, Scott Kriens, became chairman and former Microsoft executive Kevin Johnson was appointed CEO.
 Johnson focused the company more on software, creating a software solutions division headed by a former Microsoft colleague, Bob Muglia.
 Juniper also hired other former Microsoft executives to focus on the company's software strategy and encourage developers to create software products that run on the Junos operating system.
 Juniper established partnerships with IBM, Microsoft and Oracle for software compatibility efforts.
 The SSL/VPN Pulse product family was launched in 2010, then later spun off to a private equity firm in 2014 for $250 million.

 In 2012, Juniper laid off 5% of its staff and four of its high-ranking executives departed.
 The following year, CEO Kevin Johnson announced he was retiring once a replacement was found.
 In November 2013, Juniper Networks announced that Shaygan Kheradpir would be appointed as the new CEO.
 He started the position in January 2014.

 In January 2014, hedge fund, activist investor and Juniper shareholder Elliott Associates advocated that Juniper reduce its cash reserves and cut costs, before Kheradpir was officially appointed.
 That February, Juniper reached an agreement with Elliott and other stakeholders for an Integrated Operating Plan (IOP) that involved repurchasing $2 billion in shares, reducing operating expenses by $160 million and appointing two new directors to its board.
 That April, 6% of the company's staff were laid off to cut expenses.
 In November 2014, Kheradpir unexpectedly resigned following a review by Juniper's board of directors regarding his conduct in a negotiation with an unnamed Juniper customer.
 An internal Juniper executive, Rami Rahim, took his place as CEO.

 In May 2014, Palo Alto Networks agreed to pay a $175 million settlement for allegedly infringing on Juniper's patents for application firewalls.

-In 2015, Wired Magazine reported that the company announced it had found unauthorized code that enabled backdoors into its ScreenOS products.
+In 2015, Wired magazine reported that the company announced it had found unauthorized code that enabled backdoors into its ScreenOS products.
 The code was patched with updates from the company.